wayaway-jtm/grand-circus/notes/ObjectsAndClasses.md

 const car = new Car("Toyota", "Camry", "Red");
 ```

-This `this` variable is a special property that refers to the object itself.
+The `this` variable is a special property that refers to the object itself.